FindMySchool LogoFindMySchool

 This is a school best suited to academically able students from the surrounding area who value a non-selective, mixed-intake environment.
 Families who prioritise music as a co-curricular strength will find exceptional provision.
 Those who can secure a place (via proximity or luck in the allocation draw) will find a school where the culture genuinely combines high expectation with support, tradition with innovation.

 Yes.
 Ofsted rated it Outstanding in February 2023, citing exemplary behaviour, high expectations, and a creative, purposeful environment.
-GCSE results placed a third of grades in the top band (7-9) in 2024, and A-level results hit 40% A*/A, the best in the school's history.
-It ranks in the top 25% of schools in England for GCSE performance (FindMySchool ranking).
+In the current GCSE dataset, 33.9% of grades were in the top band (7-9), and A-level results show 40% A*/A in 2025.
+It ranks 996th out of 3,895 schools in England for GCSE academic performance (FindMySchool ranking).

 Year 7 entry is highly competitive.
 The school is oversubscribed at 4.4 applications per place, meaning most successful families live within a few miles.
 Allocation is by random selection after priority groups (siblings, looked-after children, those with statements naming the school).
 Sixth form entry is less competitive and welcomes external applicants, though GCSE results are considered.